mlogan914/sdtm-data-pipeline-aws/README.md

-# SDTM Pipeline Prototype: Step Functions + Custom Scripts
+# SDTM Serverless Pipeline Prototype: Step Functions + Custom Scripts
 Exploratory prototype of a serverless SDTM pipeline on AWS, using Step Functions and custom Python scripts — a foundation for future Blueprint as a Service (BaaS) templates.

 ## Overview